SHITIANYU-hue/SHITIANYU-hue.github.io/_pages/about.md

-**I am estimated to graduate in 2021, and I am actively looking for PhD position in 2021 fall or 2022 spring or 2022 fall, please contact me at: tianyu.shi3@mail.mcgill.ca if you are interested in my research!**
+**I am going to join Toronto University for my PhD study, if you have any questions, please contact me at: tianyu.shi3@mail.mcgill.ca.
+I am very happy to answer!**